sashank-tirumala/yaml_config_override/README.md

 # Config CLI
 Config_CLI is an extremely lightweight command line interface to your YAML configuration file.
 Just create a yaml config file, and config_CLI will add command line arguments to it automatically.
-Suppose you have a YAML file like below:
+Suppose you have a YAML file `test.yaml`:
 ```
 outer:
     x: 0